 In the Arduino IDE, go to Tools and change the following settings:

-- Set Port to the port you connected your board (if you connected your board through usb, then select the port with usb in the name)
+Set Port to the port you connected your board (if you connected your board through usb, then select the port with usb in the name.
+If you are using Windows, open Device Manager, go to Ports, and check which COM port it is connected to)

 Go to Sketch, and tap Upload